readyplayerme/rpm-unreal-avatar-creator/README.md

 ## Important

-The plugin is currently in the **alpha** stage.
-We recommend not using it in production until the stable version is released.
+The plugin is currently in **alpha** stage.
+We do recommend using it in production until the stable version is released.

 ## Dependencies
 - **ReadyPlayerMe** Unreal SDK, an open-source plugin that contains all the core functionality required for loading and displaying avatars.